-The VIEs contributed an aggregate of 78.0%, 99.3% and 99.4% of the consolidated revenues for the years ended December 31, 2017, 2018 and 2019, respectively.
-As of December 31, 2018 and 2019, the VIEs accounted for an aggregate of 83.1% and 93.4%, respectively, of the consolidated total assets, and 61.4% and 78.2%, respectively, of the consolidated total liabilities.
-The assets not associated with the VIEs primarily consist of cash and restricted cash as of December 31, 2019 and cash, restricted cash and financing receivable cash as of December 31, 2018.
+The VIEs contributed an aggregate of 99.3%, 99.4% and 99.0% of the consolidated revenues for the years ended December 31, 2018, 2019 and 2020, respectively.
+As of December 31, 2019 and 2020, the VIEs accounted for an aggregate of 93.4% and 90.3%, respectively, of the consolidated total assets, and 78.2% and 82.7%, respectively, of the consolidated total liabilities.
+The assets not associated with the VIEs primarily consist of cash as of December 31, 2019 and 2020

 There are no consolidated VIEs' assets that are collateral for the VIEs' obligations and can only be used to settle the VIEs' obligations.
-The creditors of the VIE who provided short-term loans of US\$7,900 to VIE have recourse to the general credit of WFOE.
-Creditors of the remaining US\$6,730 do not have any recourse to Kaixin Auto Holdings or its subsidiaries.
+The creditors of the VIEs who provided short-term loans of \$nil to VIE have recourse to the general credit of WFOE.
 There are no terms in any arrangements, considering both explicit arrangements and implicit variable interests, which require the Company or its subsidiaries to provide financial support to the VIEs.
 However, if the VIEs ever need financial support, the Company or its subsidiaries may, at its option and subject to statutory limits and restrictions, provide financial support to its VIEs through loans to the shareholders of the VIEs or entrustment loans to the VIEs.